andreadotti/docker-geant4-val/README.md

 For interactive sessions, the application should be executed from:
 `${org.geant4.processtest.installation_dirs}/${org.geant4.processtest.macro_dirs}/../`.

-Run the following command to see all available macros: `docker run --rm $instanceid find . -name run.mac`.
+Run the following command to see all available macros: `docker run --rm $instanceid find validation -name run.mac`.

 To run a given configuration:
 ```